 Old vs New SEO Strategies in 2019

 So, how do you do it?
 Well, it begins with doing away with old-school SEO.
-It’s surprising how many outdated SEO strategies are still in use by professional agencies.
-Your team should not only be keeping up with current SEO best practices, but strategizing for changes expected in the next few years.
+It’s surprising how many outdated SEO strategies are still used by professional agencies.
+Your team should not only be keeping up with current SEO best practices but also strategizing for changes expected in the next few years.
 Here’s a comparison of some of those old SEO tactics that you may have heard from out-of-date content marketers and how they compare to today’s best practices.

 Content SEO in 2009

 Featured Snippets Are the Present and Future of Organic Search